manuandru/sistemi-distribuiti-lab/lab-7/README.md

 - the name of the chat (String), this is the key on which the client puts its messages and listens;
 - the etcd servers (String ...).

+### Conventions

-Note: if a client connects to the servers when messages have already been put on the key-value store just ignore them for that client.
+- if a client connects to the servers when messages have already been put on the key-value store just ignore them for that client;
+- you should use the `Message` class to embody the text and send the serialised message to the servers;
+- when listening to an event you should deserialise the message before send it to the output stream;
+- when a client leaves the chat it sends a message -- "__exited!__" -- to notify all members;
+- you can assume that all usernames in a chat are unique.

+### Race hazard

+Watch out for all possible races!
+In particular:
+- a client before stopping must read and print its own exit message;
+- a client mustn't print messages after its own exit message.

+To serve this purpose you should use a `CountDownLatch` to wait until the proper exit message is received.

 ## Tests